ross-abaco/serial-ipmi-windows/README.md

 # SBC328 Setup

-The code was tested against the SBC328 single board computer.
-Details of the performed tests are provided below.
+The code was tested against the SBC328 single board computer which used COM3 as the serial host interface to the IPMI.
+The code defaults to this interface but can be modified by chaning the macro **COM_PORT** at the top of the file.

+Details of the test setup are provided below:

 Chassis used was the Abaco Systems SCVPX3U.
 This chassis requires the Geographical Addressing to be configured on the backplane using jumpers.
 The SBC328 was installed in SLOT 1 and given the geographical address 1 by fitting the jumper as shown below: